-In general, 0% balance transfer credit cards are cheaper over the shorter term, while lifetime balance transfer cards become cheaper the longer you’ll take to repay the debt - unless you're willing to jump from one 0% balance transfer card to another.
+In general, a 0% balance transfer credit card will be cheaper over the shorter term while lifetime balance transfer cards become cheaper the longer you'll take to repay the debt - (unless you're willing to jump from one 0% balance transfer card to another).

 To work out which is the cheapest option you need to work out exactly how long you need to repay the credit card borrowing you want to transfer.

 Check if the best 0% balance transfer credit cards available at the time offer a long enough interest free period to cover your repayment schedule.
 If so you should then choose the card with the cheapest handling fee that you meet the eligibility criteria for.

 If you find that you’ll need several months more than the longest 0% balance transfer card then you’ll need to consider whether you're likely to remember to make another 0% balance transfer when the initial deal ends.